 |Retribution against a person who has intervened to prevent or report an incident or other safety concern.|

-We understand behaviors like academics need to be taught and the students understanding of the concepts of respect, responsibility, and safety deepens with maturity and experience.
-Therefore, behavior expectations will be on a continuum to reflect the individual student’s developmental stage.
+We understand behaviours like academics need to be taught and the students understanding of the concepts of respect, responsibility, and safety deepens with maturity and experience.
+Therefore, behaviour expectations will be on a continuum to reflect the individual students developmental stage.
 As students become older, more mature and move through successive grades, increasing personal responsibility and self-discipline is expected.
-Therefore, increasing consequences for inappropriate conduct/unacceptable behavior exists.
+Therefore, increasing consequences for inappropriate conduct/unacceptable behaviour exists.

 The guiding principles (mentioned above) set the parameters in determining appropriate disciplinary action.
 The severity and frequency of unacceptable conduct as well as the age and maturity of students are all considered.
 The guiding principles ensure that:

 - Responses to unacceptable conduct are planned, consistent and fair.